manuelaCalavera/FHIRSTACK-sampleapp/README.md

 ### Questionnaires

-Enables the conversion of a FHIR `Questionnaire` resource to a ResearchSTack 'task' that can be presented to the user using a 'ViewTaskActivity' and conversion back from a 'TaskResult' to a FHIR 'QuestionnaireResponse' resource.
+Enables the conversion of a FHIR `Questionnaire` resource to a ResearchSTack `task` that can be presented to the user using a `ViewTaskActivity` and conversion back from a `TaskResult` to a FHIR `QuestionnaireResponse` resource.

 ### DataQueue